Jbirch-Git/Jbirch-Homelab/Security/Zero-Trust/Zero-Trust Network-Security.md

 ![DLP-Log](Images/DLP-Log.png)

 We can see the related log in the Cloudflare portal to which we could create an alert or action item to a compliance department within the business.

+In my next demonstration il be deploying applications through Cloudflare with public hostnames to display browser based application access to eliminate unsecure VPN for contractors.